Maximum subsets of $\mathbb{F}^n_q$ containing no right angles: Abstract

 \section{Abstract}

 Recently, Croot, Lev, and Pach (Ann. of Math., 185:331--337, 2017.) and Ellenberg and Gijswijt (Ann. of Math., 185:339--443, 2017.) developed a new polynomial method and used it to prove upper bounds for three-term arithmetic progression free sets in $\mathbb{Z}_4^n$ and $\mathbb{F}_3^n$, respectively.
-Their approach was summarized by Tao as a rank counting argument of functions and hypermatrices.
-In this paper, we first present a variant of Tao's counting formula, then apply it to obtain an upper bound for the cardinality of maximal subsets of $\mathbb{F}^n_q$ containing no right angles.
+Their approach was later summarized by Tao and is now known as the slice rank method.
+In this paper, we apply this method to obtain a new upper bound on the cardinality of subsets of $\mathbb{F}^n_q$ which contain no right angles.

-To be more precise, we prove that if $q$ is a fixed odd prime power, then the maximal cardinality of a subset $A$ of $\mathbb{F}_q^n$ with no three distinct elements $x,y,z\in A$ satisfying $<z-x,y-x>=0$ is at most $\binom{n+q}{q-1}+3$.
-Our bound substantially improves the known upper bound $\ma{O}(q^{\fr{n+2}{3}})$.
-Moreover, it is tight up to a constant depending only on $q$.
-Interestingly, our result is quite different from the previous ones obtained by the newly developed polynomial method, i.e., our upper bound is of magnitude $\rm{poly}$($n$) instead of $\exp(n)$.